CORE Results as Defined by Lonza

 enhances the financial markets’ understanding of our company because the CORE

-Following Lonza’s full-year 2014 results presentation on 21 January 2015 a number of the leading Swiss banks have re-evaluated Lonza’s investment rating.
+Following Lonza’s full-year 2015 results presentation on 27 January 2016 a number of the leading Swiss banks have re-evaluated Lonza’s investment rating.
 Following their analysis, the banks came to the conclusion that Lonza’s investment grade rating should be maintained.
-At the end of 2014 the Company’s net debt amounted to CHF 2011 million, giving a debt-equity ratio of 0.94 and a net debt/EBITDA ratio of 2.7x, as a result of the acquisition of Arch Chemicals in October 2011 which was entirely debt financed.
-During its 2014 Results Presentation, Lonza communicated that due to the free cash flow generation of the business it was targeting a net debt/EBITDA ratio of around 2x by the end of 2015.
+At the end of 2015 the Company’s net debt amounted to CHF 1660 million, giving a debt-equity ratio of 0.78 and a net debt/EBITDA ratio of 2.09x, as a result of the acquisition of Arch Chemicals in October 2011 which was entirely debt financed.
 This focus on reducing net debt is expected to continue for the next several years.

 The policy is to pay between 25% and 40% of net profit to shareholders in the form of dividends.